Nytra/ValveIndexVR-StoreChecker/README.md

 `python.exe indexVrChecker.py --nopause` : execute the program *without pausing at the end*

+`python.exe indexVrChecker.py --noalarm --checkall` : execute the program *without activating the alarm* and *check for all items*

 `pythonw.exe indexVrChecker.py` : executes the program in the background (does not open console window, still makes sound)

 The script will check *only* for the products which are hard-coded in the `WANTED_ITEMS` list.
 These values are the list indices [0-4] which correspond to the desired hardware.
 For example, an index of `1` corresponds to `'sku_partial_kit'` which is the HMD+Controller package.

-You *MUST* change the values in `WANTED_ITEMS` in order for this script to be useful to you.
+This feature is ignored when `--checkall` is used.

+`WANTED_ITEMS` Item Reference:

 `0 : Full Kit`